srmagura/iti-react/CONTRIBUTING.md

 To try out your changes:

 1. Run `TestAPI` from Visual Studio.
-2. Run `yarn start` and open http://localhost:5278/.
+2. Run `yarn build:watch`.
-3. If you make a change to one of the packages, run `yarn build` in the workspace root or `yarn build` in the affected package's directory.
+3. Run `yarn start` and open http://localhost:5278/.

 ## Publishing

-1. Increase the version numbers as needed.
-If updating `iti-react-core`, make sure to update `iti-react`'s dependency on `iti-react-core` to the correct version!
+1. Document changes in `CHANGELOG.md`.
-2. Document changes in `CHANGELOG.md`.
+2. Increase the version numbers of all packages using Replace-All.
 3. Commit, push, and wait for build pipeline to succeed.
 4.  **IMPORTANT:** `yarn install` and `yarn build` in the repository root.
 5.  `yarn npm publish --access public` for each package that needs to be updated.